 The standard flip opening is likely the very first trick your favorite high-profile balisong knife work professionals learned, and it’s an excellent place to start.
 A successful flip opening will open the blade by rotating it 360 degrees to the open position in one, smooth motion.

 The trick behind the flip opening is learning how to manipulate the flip mechanism of your knife with the movement of your wrist and not your fingers while keeping control of the safety handle.
 Mastering the flip opening gives beginners a better feel for the mechanics of their knife and how it works in their hands.

 The pinwheel is a balisong classic.
-It’s the trick that any butterfly knife-wielding gangster is going to be performing on the big screen and a real crowd pleaser at knife shows.
+It’s the trick any butterfly knife-wielder is going to be performing on the big screen and a real crowd pleaser at knife shows.

 Though there are many variations of the pinwheel opening, each creates the iconic pinwheel effect to open the blade.
 In the starting position, the knife is held horizontally with the tang pins pointed in alignment with your thumb.
 You then hold the safe handle and drop the bite handle, flipping it around while shifting your grip so the bite handle is now held upward and snapped into its closed position.